aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 * Subscribes to receive `platform` and `function` logs.
 * Runs with a main, and a helper goroutine: The main goroutine registers to `ExtensionAPI` and process its `invoke` and `shutdown` events.
 The helper goroutine:
-  * starts a local HTTP server at the provided port (default 1234) that receives requests from Logs API with `NextEvent` method call
+  * starts a local HTTP server at the provided port (default 1234, the port can be overridden with Lambda environment variable `HTTP_LOGS_LISTENER_PORT` ) that receives requests from Logs API with `NextEvent` method call
   * puts the logs in a synchronized queue (Producer) to be processed by the main goroutine (Consumer)
-* The main goroutine writes the received logs to AWS Kinesis firehose, which gets stored in AWS S3
+* The main goroutine writes the received logs to Amazon Kinesis firehose, which gets stored in Amazon S3

 ## Amazon Kinesis Data firehose